ghackebeil/pybnb/doc/advanced_usage/index.rst

 a single quad-core 2.6 GHz Intel Core i7 processor.

-The code block below shows the main call to the solver used by the TSP example, except it has been modified so that original problem is passed to the solver (no nested solve):
+The code block below shows the main call to the solver used in the TSP example, except it has been modified so that the original problem is passed to the solver (no nested solve):

 .. code-block:: python